emirhancebiroglu/cash_register_backend/README.md

 # Cash-Register-Backend Project For 32Bit-2024

 Cash Register Backend is a collection of microservices built with Spring Boot to manage transactions and inventory for a retail cash register system.
-It includes services for product management, user management, sales tracking, reporting, and JWT token-based authentication.
-Service discovery is facilitated through Eureka, and Spring Cloud Gateway serves as the API gateway.
-The project utilizes Docker for containerization and Google Jib for building optimized container images.
-Additionally, it integrates various technologies such as Kafka for event streaming, Java Mail Sender for email notifications, Thymeleaf for email templating, Passay for password validation, Apache PDFBox for PDF generation, and Log4j2 for logging.

 ## Microservices